ViniciusLimaFernandes/CovidBrazil-BOT/README.md

 A bot to post on Twitter the actual stats and news about the Covid-19.

+This bot was developed with a single principle to help the community with news, data and graphs about the covid-19 data.

 #### Twitter profile

 The data is available at: https://twitter.com/CovidBrazil